 1.3 Guided by these values, we seek to build a University that distinguishes itself in the world-leading quality of its research, in its outstanding teaching, and in the quality and value of the students' university experience.

-1.4 In support of the University Strategy, we aim to recruit and retain academic staff who are, or have the potential to become, international leaders in their disciplines.
+1.4 We aim to recruit and retain academic staff who are, or have the potential to become, international leaders in their disciplines.

-2.1 The University is able to offer an interest-free salary advance to assist the following groups of staff:
+2.2 The University is able to offer an interest-free salary advance to assist current or prospective* eligible non-UK staff with payment for the following costs:

-- Current or prospective* non-UK staff and their dependents** with payment of UK Visa fees and/or Immigration Health Surcharge (IHS) costs*
+- UK Visa fees and/or Immigration Health Surcharge (IHS) for their dependents*.

 *Prospective staff must have been issued with an offer of employment and had their right to work checks completed, and may apply for the salary advance on their first day of work

 2.3 The University will arrange the salary advance via bank transfer once the member of staff has commenced employment.

 3.1.1 This policy applies to both academic and support staff; however, it is acknowledged that the vast majority of overseas appointments are to academic posts at Grade 7 and above.